-The MSI MAG X570 Tomahawk is a versatile motherboard with a really overbuilt VRM design that should perfectly suit the Ryzen 7 3700X given its value proposition.
-In fact, it might just be the best cheap motherboard for Ryzen 7 3700X in this price range.
-Although it does lack some bells and whistles when compared to the more expensive options, its lower price makes it an absolute bargain in 2021.
+The MSI MAG X570 Tomahawk is a versatile motherboard with a really overbuilt VRM design that should perfectly suit the Ryzen 7 3700X given its gaming motherboard proposition.
+In fact, it might just be the best gaming motherboard for Ryzen 7 3700X in this price range.
+Although it does lack some bells and whistles when compared to the more expensive options, its lower price makes it an absolute bargain in 2022.

 4. ASRock X570 Phantom Gaming ITX/TB3

 Best Mini-ITX Motherboard For Ryzen 7 3700X

 - Includes Wi-Fi

 - Decent VRM Design

 Chipset: X570 | Memory: 2x DIMM, 64GB, DDR4-4533+ | Expansion Slots: 1x PCIe 4.0 x16 | Video Outputs: HDMI 2.0, DisplayPort 1.4 | USB Ports: 2x USB 3.2 Gen2, 2x USB 3.2 Gen1, 1x USB 3.2 Gen2 Thunderbolt 3 | Network: 1x 1GbE Ethernet, 1x Wi-Fi | Storage: 1x M.2, 4x SATA